 Learn more about all 24 species of blue morpho butterflies

 If you ever get the chance to trek through the Amazon Basin to see some of Ecuador’s amazing rainforest animals, keep your eyes open for one of the most magical creatures of all: the blue morpho butterfly.
-It won’t be difficult to see one because this butterfly is bright blue and the can be size of an adult human hand.
+It won’t be difficult to see one because this butterfly is bright blue and can be the size of an adult human hand.

 One of the largest butterflies in the world, the blue morpho often flutters through the forest floor and shrubs searching for nectar, fermenting fruit, tree sap and fungi to eat.
-It’s called the “blue morpho” because it appears to morph while flying, but there are a couple different reasons for this.
+It’s called the “blue morpho” because it appears to morph while flying, but there are a couple of different reasons for this.

 For one, the wings aren’t really blue at all.
 They just look that way due to the phenomenon of iridescence.
 Here are other animals that display iridescent colors.

 Secondly, only the upper side of the wings appear blue.
 The underside is brown with eyespots so that when the blue morpho is flying, its wings appear to change from blue to brown.
 This camouflage trick enables the blue morpho to blend in with the surrounding foliage.
 By the way, only the males are blue.
 The females are entirely brown.